- To harness the power of their data, utilities must make internal and external collaboration smoother, simpler, and more secure.

 How Intertrust helps digital utilities maximize data value

+As utilities weigh decisions on how to implement their data operations platforms and infrastructure, they must answer the question of “buy versus build.”
 For most utilities, building in-house data services to cover the collection, storage, and analysis of their data isn’t feasible in the short- to medium-term.
 On top of this, external collaboration and the need for extra data security put huge pressure on existing IT resources, especially those who have not fully embraced the field’s increasingly digital nature.

 The solution to the gap between IT capacity and demand is using secure data collaboration tools to streamline access and provide robust security.
 The Intertrust Platform™ is designed to do exactly that, effectively addressing the pain points that prevent power utilities from maximizing the value of data.